 Self-employment is defined as the employment of employers, workers who work for themselves, members of producers' co-operatives, and unpaid family workers (OECD, 2021).
-This study will adopt the same definition.
+In this study, is defined as people who work for themselves, partners who work for themselves, or employed others but whose main source of income is from the business they run.